-- Mitigation of ecological issues, in particular with regard to avoiding impacts on the Heron Wood SINC/ancient woodland, and protected species and any potential hydrological impacts on the Skipwith Common SAC / SSSI - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains, Escrick Conservation Area, Listed Buildings including Escrick Park and Coach House and unregistered designed landscape at Escrick Park) and local landscape features and their respective settings and the Trans Pennine Trail leisure route - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation, surface water drainage and SUDs as appropriate.
-Landfill should not take place within the flood risk exclusion area identified on the accompanying Plan and an emergency plan should be prepared in case of a flood event. - An appropriate site design to ensure protection of the aquifer and surface water bodies - Appropriate arrangements for the crossing of the Trans Pennine Trail and maintenance of the access to the A19 - Appropriate arrangements for assessment, control of and mitigation of effects such as air pollution, lighting, noise and dust including on local residences and businesses - An appropriate restoration scheme using opportunities for habitat creation
+- Mitigation of ecological issues, in particular with regard to avoiding impacts on the Heron Wood SINC/ancient woodland, and protected species and any potential hydrological impacts on the Skipwith Common SAC / SSSI, York and Selby Track SINC - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains, Escrick Conservation Area, Listed Buildings including Escrick Park and Coach House and unregistered designed landscape at Escrick Park) and local landscape features and their respective settings and the Trans Pennine Trail leisure route - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation, surface water drainage and SUDs as appropriate.
+Landfill should not take place within the flood risk exclusion area identified on the accompanying Plan and an emergency plan should be prepared in case of a flood event. - An appropriate site design to ensure protection of the aguifer and surface water bodies - Appropriate arrangements for the crossing of the Trans Pennine Trail and maintenance of the access to the A19 - Appropriate arrangements for assessment, control of and mitigation of effects such as air pollution, lighting, noise and dust including on local residences and businesses - An appropriate restoration scheme using opportunities for habitat creation - The Ministry of Defence should be consulted on any structures proposed over 50m in height in connection with this development